Improving Requirements Completeness: Automated Assistance through Large Language Models: Introduction

 \subsection{Organization}

 Section~\ref{sec:background} provides background information.
-In Section~\ref{sec:related}, we discuss related work, focusing on completeness checking of NL requirements and NLP techniques used in RE.
-Section~\ref{sec:approach} presents our approach, detailing each of its steps.
-We report on our experimental design, analysis and results in Section~\ref{sec:eval}.
-Section~\ref{sec:discussion} explores a design choice in our evaluation regarding matching predictions with simulated omissions.
-Section~\ref{sec:limitation} outlines the limitations of our approach and the validity of our findings.
-Section~\ref{sec:conclusion} summarizes the article and suggests potential directions for future research.
+Section~\ref{sec:related} examines the related work, focusing on completeness checking of NL requirements and NLP techniques in RE.
+Section~\ref{sec:approach} presents our approach.
+Section~\ref{sec:eval} reports on our experimental design, analysis and results.
+Section~\ref{sec:discussion} employs human feedback to validate a design choice in our evaluation regarding the matching of predictions with simulated omissions.
+Section~\ref{sec:limitation} discusses the limitations of our approach and the validity of our findings.
+Section~\ref{sec:conclusion} summarizes the article and suggests directions for future research.